Topological Invariants of a Filling-Enforced Quantum Band Insulator: Discussion

 \section{Discussion}

-We have established that an feQBI realized by fermions in the symmetry class A and SG 106 (i.e., spinless fermions without time-reversal symmetry) has a nontrivial magnetoelectric polarizability when the filling is two fermions per unit cell, and thus, this feQBI can be reconciled with the axion insulator.
-It is natural to ask if the result can be strengthened to show that all insulators in SG 106 at the non-atomic filling of $4n+2$ are axion insulators with axion angle $\theta = \pi$, while all insulators at filling $4n$ have the trivial axion angle $\theta = 0$.
+We have established that a $4$ band, filling $2$ feQBI realized by fermions in SG 106 and the symmetry class A (i.e., spinless fermions without time-reversal symmetry) has a nontrivial magnetoelectric polarizability and thus is an axion insulator.
+Can this result be strengthened to show that all insulators in SG 106 at the non-atomic filling of $4n+2$ are axion insulators with axion angle $\theta = \pi$, while all insulators at filling $4n$ have the trivial axion angle $\theta = 0$?
+If this stronger statement were valid, SG 106 would display a one-to-one correspondence between filling and topological invariant previously exhibited in 2D crystals with external magnetic fields \cite{Lu_Ran_Oshikawa_2020}.
 Although we only conjecture the validity of this stronger statement instead of providing a complete argument, the following observations explain the rationale behind our conjecture.

+First, we observe that the non-atomic filling cannot be realized by a weak phase, which in our setting corresponds to a stack of Chern insulators in real space (the two orthogonal glides forbid such a phase anyway, as we argue in Appendix \ref{appendix-chern}).
+If such a weak phase were consistent with the non-atomic filling, then we could go to the decoupled limit, and each of the decoupled planes would also carry a non-atomic filling.
+Because symmetry analysis dictates that no feQBI is possible in two dimensions for class A \cite{106feQBI}, we conclude the feQBI must correspond to a 3D phase without any decoupled plane limit.